 Dinner Conversation Starter: Do you think that Spider-Man’s powers would be a help or a hindrance at disc golf?
 Would his web’s make his hands too sticky to let go of the disc?

 Learn More: about National Disc Golf Day, celebrated the first Saturday in August.

-Bonus Holiday: International Owl Awareness Day – Celebrate with a day trip to the International Owl Center in Houston, Minnesota, online or in person.
+- International Owl Awareness Day – Celebrate with a day trip to the International Owl Center in Houston, Minnesota, online or in person.
 Use your library access to Bookflix to watch Owl Moon & Owls and Other Animals with Amazing Eyes.